Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model

-with $\varepsilon \ll 1$ for realistic environmental parameters.
+with \(\varepsilon \ll 1\) for realistic environmental parameters.

-So, for macroscopic bodies at resolution $\sigma=1\,\mu\mathrm{m}$ the following is true: (i) Environmental interactions occur in extremely short windows ($\tau\lesssim10^{-12}\,\mathrm{s}$); (ii) During each such window, free evolution produces a $\sigma$-invisible tangent shift and negligible orthogonal spreading; (iii) Consequently, on the dynamically relevant $\sigma$-localized sector, the free Hamiltonian acts effectively as a scalar (up to phase); (iv) Therefore, the commutator $[{\widehat h},{\widehat h}_{\mathrm{RM}}]$ vanishes to high accuracy on the states of interest; (v) The total evolution can thus be described as alternating free segments generating Newtonian tangent flow on $\widetilde M_{1,1}^\sigma$ and short environmental ``kicks''.
+So, for macroscopic bodies at resolution \(\sigma=1\,\mu\mathrm{m}\), the following holds: (i) environmental interactions occur in extremely short windows (\(\tau\lesssim10^{-12}\,\mathrm{s}\)); (ii) during each such window, free evolution produces a \(\sigma\)-invisible tangent shift and negligible orthogonal spreading; (iii) consequently, on the dynamically relevant \(\sigma\)-localized sector, the action of the free Hamiltonian differs from a scalar action only by a very small error; (iv) therefore, the commutator \([\widehat h,\widehat h_{\mathrm{RM}}]\) vanishes to high accuracy on the states of interest; (v) the total evolution can thus be described as alternating free segments generating Newtonian tangent flow on \(\widetilde M_{1,1}^\sigma\) and short environmental ``kicks''.

 Our next goal is to estimate the time step $dt$ and Gaussian step variance $(dz)^2$ parameters of the random walk in {\bf (RM)} for macroscopic body.
 The environmental interaction described above induces extremely frequent scattering events.
 It is therefore natural to describe the dynamics in a coarse-grained stochastic form, where each short time interval $ dt$ contains many microscopic collisions.